rahulkhand/pacman/readme.txt

 In classic mode, the game checks for when the user has 0 dots remaining in order to advance to the next level.
 Pressing the '-' key should reduce the dot count by 100.
 It reduces more then 100 when the user has < 200 dots, however the functionality of cheating to the next level still works.
-To reach the game over screen in classic, reduce pac-mans lives by taking damage or pressing 'M'.
+To reach the game over screen in classic, reduce pac-mans lives by taking damage or pressing 'M' (capital M with 'shift'+'m').
 Conversely in revenge mode, the next level is triggered by losing lives and the game over screen is triggered by 0 dots remaining.
 The same cheatcodes still apply, but in reverse order of course.

 Pressing 'r' at the beginning of a round can change the map, but this function doesn't work at any other time, funnily enough to prevent cheating.

 Note: Don't hold the keys down for too long or you could experience some lag or screen freezes.
-I made a post on piazza about how to reduce the input rate of keyPressed but it did not get answered in time.
-Also I reccommend using a computer that is plugged in and is relatively fast.
+Also, I recommend using a computer that is plugged in and is relatively fast.

 Other than that hope you enjoy testing my game!